 - How to Complete Job Applications Properly

 Students are emailed a copy of the 168 page Quick Start Job Search Manual, authored by Joe Jones.
 This complete program may be offered in two full days for an honorarium or sponsors fee of $500, plus travel expenses.

 This program is designed to develop critical job search presentation skills.
-It is delivered in eight, three hour sessions (usually two sessions per week) over a period of one month.
-Each session is composed of 1.5 hours of instruction (in the modules listed below) followed by 1.5 hours of mock interviews and 1/2 hour of mock networking.
+It is delivered in eight, three hour sessions over a period of two months.
+Each session is composed of 1.5 hours of instruction (in the modules listed below) followed by 1.0 hours of mock interviews and 1/2 hour of mock networking.

-- Program Orientation and Job Search Action Plan
+- Program Orientation and Inner Game of Job Search

 - Development of your work samples/portfolio

 - Career Networking, Social Media, and anxiety reduction techniques

 This program teaches job search skills and uses Toastmasters techniques to improve job search presentation skills.
 The five main reasons people aren’t being hired is because of their job search presentation skills.
 This is the only known program available that develops job search presentation skills.
 Participants receive three ebooks at no charge including the Quick Start Job Search Manual, How to Tell Your Story, and How to Really Use LinkedIn!